OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 There are two ways too look at this.
 First, some might argue that the power of a definition lies in its precision, and helps to avoid distortion of those definitions - what some might, in this case, call "open washing".
 Second, flexibility in the definition, and its understanding and interpretation, lead to increased familiarity with a concept as a 'boundary object'.
 For the latter, and for Open Science, this means that while it might be interpreted differently across different communities with a variety of norms and practices, the foundational understanding that Open Science is good for public access to knowledge is universally accepted.

 There are also [geopolitical](https://medium.com/@denalbz/power-and-inequality-in-open-science-discourses-9d425b0c2b63) differences that shape our understanding of Open Science.
-For example, in Europe, and much of the developed world, Open Science has an inherently market-oriented language that promotes economic value, productivity, and competition, above all other factors.
+For example, in Europe, and much of the industrial world, Open Science has an inherently market-oriented language that promotes economic value, productivity, and competition, above all other factors.
 However, for many of those in the 'global south', Open Science is more about fostering community-building through knowledge sharing, and nurturing social networks around new technologies and infrastructures.

 <br/>